 Within five university calendar days of the department chair's notification to the student that a penalty has been assigned (within an academic long semester, excluding Saturdays, Sundays and holidays), the student or the faculty member may submit a written appeal to the dean of the faculty member's school.
 This meeting should take place within five university calendar days of the student's request.
 As a result of this meeting, the department chair will complete an Academic Honesty Report and with the consent of the faculty member, affirm, deny, or modify the original penalty assigned by the faculty member.
 Within five university calendar days of the meeting, the department chair will forward copies of the completed Academic Honesty Report to the student, the faculty member, and the school dean, and the associate vice president for academic affairs, and the dean of students.
 Copies of the report will be sent by registered mail (with return receipt) to his/her current mailing address on file with the university.
-Within ten university calendar days of the department chair's decision, the student or the faculty member may appeal the department chair's decision to the dean of the faculty member's school.
+Within ten university calendar days of the department chair's decision to the dean of the faculty member's school.
 If the decision is not appealed, the department chair will send a copy of the Academic Honesty Report to the faculty member's school dean, and the associate vice president for academic affairs, and to the Office of the Dean of Students, where it will be filed for future reference.